ghfbsd/pico_rocrail_can_tcp_gateway/README.md

 ## Operational notes

+The hub should be able to auto-detect which CAN board you are using.
+If you suspect problems, you can edit the code to explicitly select a CAN board type.
+If the problems persist, you have a wiring problem or a malfunctioning board.

 There are two board monitor functions provided via the LED on the RPP.
 * When connecting to WiFi, there is a fast LED flash.
 Once the connection is made, you will see a slower flash.